11 Tips for Creating a Restaurant Reward Program That Boosts Guest Loyalty

 With a digital reward program, you can see how long it’s been since a guest has visited your restaurant.
-You don’t want to end up out of sight and out of mind, so consider sending your lapsed members an email with an urgent, one-time offer or digital coupon that they can redeem if they visit your restaurant within the next week.
+You don’t want to end up out of sight and out of mind, so consider using a marketing platform, like TouchBistro Marketing, to send your lapsed members an email with an urgent, one-time offer or digital coupon that they can redeem if they visit your restaurant within the next week.
 Then, once they arrive, be sure to wow them so they see what they’ve been missing!

 With so much buzz around email and social media marketing, you may be surprised to learn that live chat is now the top method of online contact, preferred by 46% of customers over email (29%) and social media (16%).

-With the right loyalty software, you can chat directly with your customers without ever leaving the platform, enabling you to share news about menu additions and promos directly with your most engaged guests.
-For instance, with TouchBistro Loyalty Premium, restaurants can send messages directly to diners in their Customer Web App announcing new menu items, special promotional campaigns, or even just general news and updates.
+With the right loyalty and marketing solutions, you can chat directly with your customers without ever leaving the platform, enabling you to share news about menu additions and promos directly with your most engaged guests.
+For instance, with TouchBistro Marketing, restaurants can send messages directly to diners in their Customer Web App announcing new menu items, special promotional campaigns, or even just general news and updates.

 Urging your reward program members to post on social media about their experiences is a great way to generate hype about the program and get the word out to a wider audience.

 We’ve talked a lot about digital marketing (because it works), but don’t forget to cross-promote your rewards program in-house.
 For example, add a blurb about your program to your printed menus in addition to your digital ones, and put up signage that promotes the sweet member perks.

 Now, with these 11 expert tips for creating a restaurant reward program freshly under your belt, you’re ready to wow your guests with a program that keeps them coming back.